DuckyYang/duckyorm/README.md

 - `count()`: Get records row count.

 #### `IWhere`

+> IQuery, IUpdate, IDelete extends IWhere to set where condition.

 - `where(where: IDuckyOrmWhereModel)`: Set where condition with `AND` command.
 - `where(where: Array<IDuckyOrmWhereModel>, logicType?: LogicType)`: Set where group with `AND` command, and `logicType` indicates the relationship between where group.